Had a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the Congressional Black Caucasians.

 Well, now there's no Soviet Union.

-Russia is back, Vladimir Putin and the KGB, but there is no Soviet Union.
+But there is no Soviet Union.

-So there it's a little easier today, I think, to make the connection, whatever terminology you want to use, statism, authoritarianism, communism, socialism, liberalism, or whatever.
+Whatever terminology you want to use, statism, authoritarianism, communism, socialism, liberalism, or whatever.

-The fact that there isn't an evil empire today, a single repository, one kingdom of the place, makes it, I think an easier sell, because having an evil empire was actually a distraction in terms of trying to educate people who the Democrats are, what their ideology is, and what their ultimate objectives are.
+The fact that there isn't an evil empire today, a single repository, one kingdom of the place, makes it, I think, an easier sell because having an evil empire was actually a distraction in terms of trying to educate people who the Democrats are, what their ideology is, and what their ultimate objectives are.

 Nobody wanted to think.

-Nobody wanted to believe communists.
+Nobody wanted to believe the communists.

-I mean, they did to McCarthy and others who who came along and tried to make the connection because of the existence of the Soviet Union.
+I mean, they did to McCarthy and others who came along and tried to make the connection because of the existence of the Soviet Union.

-Well, now the Soviet Union is gone, And the closest thing that you would have to need to be the Chikoms or the Castros in Cuba.
+And the closest thing that you would have to would need to be the Chikons or the Castros in Cuba.

 And so you basically eliminate those.